xucao-42/NormalIntegration/README.md

 ```

 We recommend five point plane fitting in terms of the balance between robustness and computation time.
-You could also try discrete Poisson, which is better at discontinuity preserving but not numerically stable to outliers (i.e. local spikes are likely to occur in the estimated surface).

 ## Data Structure
 The .mat or .npy file should contain following key-value pairs: